bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **What the fuck is a closure? ・ Dan’s JavaScript Glossary**

-*Closures are confusing because they are an “invisible” concept.
+*Closures are confusing because they are an "invisible” concept.
 When you use an object, a variable, or a function, you…*whatthefuck.is<a href="https://whatthefuck.is/closure" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 **Closures in JavaScript can…**